cjacker/opensource-toolchain-fpga/README.md

 Note:
 * The format of physical constraints 'LPF' file is different with iCE40 'PCF' file.
-* the parameters of nextpnr-ecp5 is different with nextpnr-ice40.
+* the parameters of nextpnr-ecp5 is different with nextpnr-ice40, set them up according to your hardware.

 ## Usage demo for GOWIN LittleBee (Tangnano 9k board)